 This wonderful journey takes you to 4,500 meters to display the marvelous landscapes.
 The Low Camp, Forest Camp, High Camp, and the Mardi Himal Base Camp are such amazing places to be at.

-Mardi Himal trek was accessed only by limited trekking groups with tents and catering team for long time.
+Mardi Himal trek was accessed only by limited trekking groups with tents and catering teams for a long time.
 The trek follows beaten trails of shepherds as it still provides summer grazing.
 The trek was officially opened in 2012 and is still pristine.
 There are limited teahouses with basic facilities.
 This is a short relatively easy and unspoiled trek not far from Pokhara.
-Yet it is highly diverse with cultural insight, beautiful forest walks and alpine landscape.
+Yet it is highly diverse with cultural insight, beautiful forest walks, and alpine landscape.
 As the trail mostly stays along the ridge, the altitude gain becomes more gradual.

 After breakfast, drive for about 40 mints to Kande on Pokhara Baglung highway.
 The trail climbs for about 1 ½ hrs to the ridge at 2,060 m.
 The clearing in the forest with lodge settlement is known as ‘Australian camp’.
 The place is scenic with a panoramic view of the Annapurna range and Pokhara valley.
 The trail further winds through the rhododendron forest to the mountain pass called ‘Deurali’.
 Deurali is overlooking into the Modi Khola valley wedged between Annapurna South and Mardi Himal / Mt Fishtail.